flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 34](http://wiki.eveonline.com/en/wiki/Sansha%27s_Nation_%28Chronicle%29).
-Despite the monstrous experiments, they did have one positive result: it led to the creation of the first (and, to my knowledge, only) offensive that was coordinated among all four of the major empires, lead by the Gallente.
+Despite the monstrous experiments, they did have one positive result: it led to the creation of the first (and, to my knowledge, only) offensive that was coordinated among all four of the major empires, led by the Gallente.
 They swept through Stain, wiping out all known colonies and presumably killing Kuvakei himself.
 The remaining small cadre of Nation officers was left to drift for several decades.
 They eventually managed to re-organize, and [reappeared in